-How the vaccine rollout has progressed as Biden nears his 100th day
+How the vaccine rollout progressed during Biden’s first 100 days

 July.
 The new deals do not immediately expand

-access to shots, which remains in short supply
+access to shots, which remain in short supply

 throughout much of the country.